davidar/da.vidr.cc/jekyll/projects/subleq.md

 ?printf("%c",_[a]):(_[b]-=_[a])<=0?P=c:0;}}
 {% endhighlight %}

 It has been somewhat obfuscated to reduce the code size, so a more readable version is also [provided][12].
 It should function similarly to [sqrun][6].

 <a name="jsubleq"></a>
 ### JSubleq

+The following terminal demonstrates the JavaScript interpreter running the provided demo program:

 <div id="jsubleqcontainer" style="height:300px"></div>